 For any questions, contact your direct session organiser (chair).
 If you need any clarifications, please contact us .

-If you are entitled to reimbursements, you will be able to download a reimbursement form from this page.
+If you are entitled to reimbursements, you can download a reimbursement form from this page.
 Please fill in the form as requested and return it by mail to the meeting treasurer no later than 15 July 2017.
 Please pay particular attention when filling in your data; for reimbursement forms that are properly filled in, the organisation can ensure a swift bank transfer (most often in less than a month).

 Note that the travel costs eligible for reimbursement are based on air fare APEX tourist class, 2nd class train fares, and local taxi costs; also, remember that the organisers need a copy of all your tickets.